Food hygiene blog

 The EU Food Information for Consumers Regulation No.1169/2011 and Food Information Regulations 2014 mean food business operators will have a legal responsibility to provide complete and correct allergen information to customers.
 The risks associated with food allergens can be controlled within an established food safety management system.

-These new Food Information Regulations 2014 come into effect on 13 December 2014, although some are already in place.
+These new Food Information Regulations 2014 came into effect on 13 December 2014, although some are already in place.
 Businesses will be required by law to provide accurate information on allergenic ingredients in all types of food, whether pre packed or loose, to consumers.
 Are your ready?

 The CIEH are launching a Level 2 Award in Food Allergen Awareness course soon.